 Sport and Community Development

 Researchers in the Sport and Community Development lab focus on the use of sport as a platform for achieving positive outcomes.
 Although sport is an activity that most people have experienced at some point in their life and feel knowledgeable about it, there is limited meaningful, well-informed research regarding the role sport can play in improving life quality and building community.
 Given its popularity, the use of sport as a tool for positive community level impact remains high.
 The SCD has specialized in research that will guide sport managers to better leverage sport in a manner that promotes community building, economic development, and health outcomes.
 Thus far, this work has emphasized improving the experiences of collegiate athletes, athletes with disabilities, older adults, and sport officials.
 Within this work, a critical perspective and strong emphasis is placed on connecting research and theory with practice.
-The goal of the SCD research group is to provide sport and community leaders with solutions on how sport can be managed to enhance life quality and promote regional transformation.
+The goal of the SCD research group is to provide 1) sport and community leaders with solutions on how sport can be managed to enhance life quality and promote regional transformation and 2) provide students with community engagement opportunities that will enhance their learning and career-readiness.

 Student Research Opportunities